 - 19.1 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 19.2 We also recognise the gendered nature of child-on-child abuse (previously known as peer-on-peer abuse).
-However, all child-on-child abuse is unacceptable and will be taken seriously. - 19.3 Most cases of pupils hurting other pupils will be dealt with under the Trusts Relationships & Positive Behaviour Policy and/or the individual academy's behaviour guidance, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-Child-on-child abuse is most likely to include, but may not be limited to: - (a) Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - (b) Abuse in intimate personal relationships between peers

-- (c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - (d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - (e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - (f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - (g) Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth-produced sexual imagery) - (h) Upskirting, which typically involves taking a picture under a person's clothing without their permission, to view their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - (j) Use of drugs or alcohol, where a pupil is forced/coerced to participate in
+However, all child-on-child abuse is unacceptable and will be taken seriously through our referral processes and curriculum that helps pupils understand what is and what is not ok. - 19.3 Most cases of pupils hurting other pupils will be dealt with under the Trusts Relationships & Positive Behaviour Policy and/or the individual academy's behaviour guidance, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Child-on-child abuse is most likely to include, but may not be limited to: - (a) Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - (b) Abuse in intimate personal relationships between peers - (c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - (d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - (e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - (f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - (g) Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth-produced sexual imagery) - (h) Up-skirting, which typically involves taking a picture under a person's clothing without their permission, to view their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - (j) Use of drugs or alcohol, where a pupil is forced/coerced to participate in